 What is a Pennsylvania Exemption Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The state sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For instance, when a flower shop in Pennsylvania buys a fresh stock of roses to sell in their store, having an exemption certificate allows them not to pay sales tax on this particular transaction.
 When an end-user decides to buy these roses, the flower shop applies sales tax to the purchase, calculating it based on the full price of the bouquet.